jopieji/cta-react/README.md

 ---
 ### Technology
-The technologies I am using React, Nodejs, the CTA Train Tracker API, Express, and Heroku.
-Right now, I'm just using Local Storage to store stops, but a login function and cross-platform data sharing could make the user experience more pleasurable.
+The technologies I am using React, Nodejs, the CTA Train Tracker API, Express, and maybe MongoDB.
+I might just use local storage to prevent extra complication, but I will see what is most intuitive.

 I might try out some no-code tools to see what they are like.
 No-code tools would speed up development, but might also take away from my learning, so I am a little split on this decision.